Overview

 Included in Your Trip Cost

-- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
-Your sleeping bag and pad must fit into one bag, and your remaining gear must fit in the other bag.
-Please note: If you rent our gear, it will come pre-packed in one of the two waterproof bags.
-Your remaining gear, therefore, must fit in one
+• 2 waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
+Your sleeping bag and pad must fit into 1 bag, and your remaining gear must fit in the other bag.
+If you rent our gear, it will come pre-packed in 1 of the 2 waterproof bags.
+Your remaining gear must then fit in 1 bag.

-- One small waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
-Depending on weather, season, and how many in your party, day bags will be distributed either per person, per two people travelling together, or per family.
+• 1 small waterproof bag for a camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
+Depending on weather, season, and how many in your party, day bags will be distributed either per person, per 2 people traveling together, or per family.

-- Two-person tents, based on double occupancy.
+• 2-person tents, based on double occupancy.
 Solo travelers and odd numbers on the booking will have their own tent (no additional cost) and will not need to share.
-Extra tents can be rented for $30 each
+Extra tents can be rented for $30 each.

 Not Included in Your Trip Cost